Inclusion/Special Needs at the J

 Inclusion at the JCC means welcoming all, regardless of age, faith, ethnicity, need or ability.
 This belief helps make us a strong and supportive community and upholds the Jewish — and universal — values of welcoming guests, kindness, respect, and communal responsibility.
 Individual differences are to be celebrated and can only further enrich the JCC community.

 We are encouraging those with special needs to participate in various programs, whether within our traditional classes or in our specialized programs.
-If you wish to join any class or program, please contact Liza Fahey at 203.487.0946 or email@example.com to discuss the details of what the class or program offers and if it is a good fit for you or your child’s needs and abilities.
-Don’t forget to look on our announcement board at the JCC for the latest events, programs, lectures, and much more!
+If you wish to join any class or program, please contact Hannah Goldstone at 203.487.0996 or firstname.lastname@example.org to discuss the details of what the class or program offers and if it is a good fit for you and your child’s needs and abilities.

 My name is Liza Fahey and I am the inclusion coordinator at the Stamford JCC.
 I graduated from Syracuse University where I majored in child and family studies and minored in psychology.
 I have been the director of Hand In Hand for the past two years, and work in JumpStart during the year.

-My name is Hannah Goldstone and I am the JCC’s early childhood inclusion coordinator.
+My name is Hannah Goldstone and I am the Director of Inclusion.
 I received my bachelors of science degree in health sciences, with a minor in special education, at James Madison University.
 I work with JumpStart, our therapeutic early childhood classroom for two-year-olds with special needs, and also work with children on the autism spectrum and their families.

 Teamwork & Social Skills Building

 Part of our family of early childhood education programs, JumpStart is a therapeutic early childhood classroom experience for 2-year-olds with special needs.
 The JumpStart classroom follows the pattern of a typical nursery school classroom, offering invaluable social and educational experiences in a group setting.
 For more information, click here or please contact JumpStart Director Jane Faherty at 203.487.0980 or email@example.com.

 Click here to learn more about the National Inclusion Project.